 City and County plumber guidelines.
 Students can complete an apprenticeship at the end of the program, earning them a certificate from the Department of Labor.
+Upon completion of the program, students will be able to:

-- Join a variety of piping materials, pipes, and fittings. - Repair commercial and residential plumbing.
+- Join a variety of piping materials, pipes, and fittings. - · Repair commercial and residential plumbing.